- Site navigation

 - Site map

 LOX (London Oxford Aiport) is a proposal for a new 4 runway airport in the Vale of the White Horse, Oxfordshire.
-It was put forward in the recent Public Consultation as the 'Best Practicable Environmental Option' solution to the impending crisis in airport capacity in the South East Region of the United Kingdom.
+Advanced in the recent Transport White Paper consultation as the "Best Practicable Environmental Option" to the impending crisis in airport capacity in the South East Region of the United Kingdom.

 Chapter 11: South East Region: Alternative proposals